sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_posture_accept_risk.md

   - `90 Days`
   - `Custom`
   - `Never`
-- `expires_at` - (Computed) The timestamp indicating when the acceptance expires, in UTC time format (milliseconds since epoch).
+- `expires_at` - (Optional) This timestamp indicates when the acceptance expires, formatted in UTC time (milliseconds since epoch).
+If you choose expires_in=Custom, you must provide expires_at, which specifies the expiration date in milliseconds.
 - `is_expired` - (Computed) Indicates whether the acceptance is expired.
 - `acceptance_date` - (Computed) The date when the risk was accepted.
 - `username` - (Computed) The username of the user who accepted the risk.